 Inclusivity was central to the scheme.
 Developed with input from Evergreen School, the play area includes Warwickshire’s first inclusive seesaw, a wheelchair-accessible roundabout, twin trampolines and a range of tactile and sensory features.
 Swan-themed and botanical details reflect the nearby river and gardens.

-Combining natural Robinia timber with durable materials, the revitalised play area has been warmly welcomed by children, residents and stakeholders, creating a distinctive, accessible and locally meaningful destination for families.
+The design combined natural Robinia timber with durable materials, allowing it to remain a community space for generations to come.
+The revitalised play area has been warmly welcomed by children, residents and stakeholders, creating a distinctive, accessible and locally meaningful destination for families.